Last updated: ET

 - public areas such as tourist attractions, restaurants, bars, coffee shops, shopping centres, markets, hotels and other sites frequented by foreigners

 Nigerian authorities impose curfews as a means to restoring order after violence erupts in volatile areas.
-Curfews are currently in effect for the cities of Gusau in Samsara State; Kano, Kano; Maiduguri, Borno; Minna, Niger; Potiskum, Yobe; and Yola and Mubi, Adamawa.
-Respect curfew orders.
+Curfews are currently in effect for parts of Maiduguri, Adamawa State, Borno State and Yobe State.
+Curfews and restrictions on the movement of vehicles, can be imposed, amended and lifted at short notice throughout Nigeria.

 Rental cars are available in Nigeria, but you should avoid them.
 Major hotels and the customer service centres at the airports in Abuja, Kano and Lagos offer reliable car-hire services complete with drivers.

-Motorbike taxis, known in Nigeria as “okadas,” are a typical form of public transportation in many cities and are dangerous to motorists, their own passengers and pedestrians.
-In several cities, okada drivers and passengers are required to wear helmets.
+- Motorbike taxis, known in Nigeria as “okadas,” are dangerous.
+In several cities, okada drivers and passengers are required to wear helmets

 We do not make assessments on the compliance of foreign domestic airlines with international safety standards.